Ever stared at a worksheet that says “Relations & Functions” and felt the page melt into a blur?

 - Running a quick audit before you submit,

 you turn a passive answer sheet into an active learning tool.
-Day to day, the next time a worksheet lands on your desk, you’ll approach it with a clear checklist, a confident mindset, and the knowledge that every answer you write is backed by solid reasoning—not just a copy‑and‑paste from the back of the book.
+Also, the next time a worksheet lands on your desk, you’ll approach it with a clear checklist, a confident mindset, and the knowledge that every answer you write is backed by solid reasoning—not just a copy‑and‑paste from the back of the book.
 Happy solving, and may your functions always pass the vertical line test!